 - Be an intern.
 Unfortunately, due to recent court decisions, it isn't prudent for anyone to hire un-paid interns anymore.
 In order to be a paid intern, you have to be valuable enough to get the job.
 Back to square one.

 - Go to a school with an apprenticeship program.
 The quality of this apprenticeship depends on the school and the people they apprentice you to.
 Your mileage may vary.

 - Join a union.
 They have formal apprenticeship and training programs.
 This method is guaranteed to get you the proper training.

 A lot of people will advise that you get on a set as a gofer, for free or cheap, and build your career from there.
 The problem with this is that there are really no entry level jobs in movies: a Production Assistant is an actual, skilled job, as is Loader, Camera Assistant, Background Actor (AKA Extra), etc. People often ask me if they can come on a set and carry things.
 “The carrying of things takes about 15 minutes,” I reply.
 “What will we do with you for the rest of the day?”

 One way around this problem is to learn something about being a Background Actor or Production Assistant by calling a professional who does the job.
 Then volunteer to work with him or her (or with a Casting Director or Producer) on a non-union set.
 I suggest these because there are often not enough of these professionals in production budgets; there is sometimes room for a few more unpaid trainees.
 If you appear bright and he or she is desperate for the help, you might be able to persuade this person to take a chance on the un-paid intern liability.

 Similarly, I suggest that you try learning something about Public Relations, another job that is often inexplicably vacant on low-budget movies.
-Many of these sets don’t have a PR person (and, if they want to sell the movie or make another one, they should).
+Having no PR person diminishes the chances that the filmmakers will sell the movie or make another one.
 Note the opportunity there.